kiranbayram/car-adverts-rest-api/README.md

 **View all car adverts**
 ----
-  Returns json data for all car adverts.
+  Returns json data for all car adverts..

 * **URL**
   `/car/adverts`